 Kirsten Daub

-Kirsten Daub is the K-12 Sector Coordinator for the Canadian Union of Public Employees in British Columbia (CUPE BC) and is a CUPE National Servicing Representative.
+Kirsten Daub is the K-12 Sector Coordinator for the Canadian Union of Public Employees in British Columbia (CUPE BC Region) and is a CUPE National Servicing Representative.
 Kirsten coordinates provincial bargaining for K-12 support staff and provincial-wide strategies and campaigns for the sector.
 Prior to CUPE, Kirsten worked for over ten years at CoDevelopment Canada, building international solidarity between unions and social justice organizations in Canada and Latin America.

 Annabree Fairweather